-Allow me to share three things that we have always known in talent and organizational development (training), but now have research to use in our business cases alongside Kirkpatrick, Brinkerhoff and adult-learning theory.
-Five proven paths for pull-through will follow—of which I trust one might catch your attention as the perfect strategy to try in a current situation.
+Allow me to share three things that we have always known in talent and organizational development, but now have research to use in our business cases alongside Kirkpatrick, Brinkerhoff and adult-learning theory.

 First, newly learned behaviors were understood more deeply and validated by the learners after a few days (up to two weeks) had passed.
 After letting it sink in, using it on the job and executing the action plans they crafted during the course, learners now had results to share, as well as questions for their coach, as they began applying concepts to multiple situations.
-We saw them experience satisfying results, even though not yet to full competency.
-Corporate training professionals have known this (since the beginning of time?), but this research provides the valuable data.
+Learners began to experience satisfying results, even though not yet to full competency.

-Second, it was evident that since the learners knew the coaching appointment was on their calendar (and endorsed by their boss!), they kept much of the new learning top of mind so they could intelligently discuss and debrief with their coach.
-This isn’t a bad thing!
+Second, it is evident that since learners know the coaching appointment is on their calendar, they keep much of the new learning top of mind so they could intelligently discuss and debrief with their coach.
 We know that check-ins and coaching create accountability that can present a rise in retention as high as 65% over time.1

-Third, our reinforcement coaching revealed a powerful two-way street.
-We could talk about their application of the training as a leader and what they as a follower found they need from their leader.
-Greater understanding always comes when you internalize and identify with the learning not only as the leader but also as “the led.”
+Third, reinforcement coaching reveals a powerful two-way street.
+Talking about the leader’s application of the training and what the followers found they need from their leader provides greater understanding.
+This understanding always comes when you internalize and identify with the learning not only as the leader but also as the led.

-Cohort coaching: Talent development professionals have discovered the value of “cohorts”—a group with similar skill level and learning needs—going through a schedule of courses or curriculum together.
-Get the cohort back together within two to four weeks to discuss how application of the learning has been going on the job.
-Ask one or two ahead of time to bring a “use-case” scenario they can share for the group to work through together.
-Other than a brief review at the beginning, if warranted, you are not teacher here but facilitator.
-Repeat in two to four weeks with three times (ideally) being your goal.
+Talent development professionals have discovered the value of cohorts, a group with similar skill level and learning needs, going through a schedule of courses or curriculum together.
+Get the cohort back together within two to four weeks to discuss how the application of the learning has been going on the job.
+Ask one or two ahead of time to bring a use-case scenario they can share for the group to work through together.
+Remember, other than a brief review at the beginning you are not a teacher here but a facilitator.
+Repeat in two to four weeks with three times being your goal.

-Small-group coaching: Break the larger cohort into subgroups (these may have been established in the activities of the training course).
+Break the larger cohort into subgroups.
 Get this group of three to six together in a similar fashion to the large group.
-When a group like this “clicks,” they begin to “run themselves” and set a cadence for their discussions on their own.
-Your involvement as trainer or facilitator also decreases as they own the application of the content more and more, consulting you now (when needed) as coach.
+When a group like this clicks, they begin to run themselves and set a cadence for their discussions on their own.
+Your involvement as a trainer or facilitator also decreases as they own the application of the content more and more, consulting you now as a coach.

-Partners: Encourage pairs who have worked together during the training to put a follow-up meeting in their calendars for two to five days after the training.
+Encourage pairs who have worked together during the training to put a follow-up meeting in their calendars for two to five days after the training.
 This is ideal when an action plan was developed during the training around a current situation.
-Encourage the partners to “see how it went” and perhaps continue to coach and support each other as sounding board, role-play partner and trusted peer coach.
+Encourage the partners to see how it went and perhaps continue to coach and support each other as sounding boards, role-play partners and trusted peer coaches.

-1:1 conversation: Yes—just you and one of the learners.
-Schedule a 15-minute touchpoint to hear how application is going.
+Schedule a 15-minute touchpoint to hear how the application is going.
 Ask for a situation where the recent learning could apply and be prepared with thought-provoking questions (not answers!) that will cause them to connect possible action with their new tools and behaviors.
 Repeat with as many of the graduates as you feasibly can.

-Ambassadors: Seek endorsements from graduates.
-As you observe “shining stars” adopt and apply concepts with success in their work, engage them as champions for the training.
+Seek endorsements from graduates.
+As you observe shining stars, adopt and apply concepts with success in their work and engage them as champions for the training.
 This can take on the following forms:

 - Encourage them to personally endorse the training to others